SaviHera/looloop/docs/DEPLOYMENT_SETUP_GUIDE.md

 ⚠  artifactregistry: missing required API artifactregistry.googleapis.com.
 Enabling now...
 ```

-**No manual action required** - proceed to Service Account Creation.
+**No manual action required for these** - proceed to Service Account Creation.

 > **Troubleshooting**: If APIs fail to enable automatically, see [Troubleshooting](#troubleshooting) section for manual steps.